composewell/nix-pack/README.md

-If you want to bundle all your projects in one place and build them consistently as a set with a single build command or make them all available in a nix shell -- you can conveniently specify such an environment using `nix-pack`.
+If you want to bundle all your projects in one place and build them consistently as a set with a single build command or make them all available in a nix shell -- you can conveniently specify such an environment using `nixpack`.
 You can specify different layers overriding each other -- e.g. if you want packages from hackage only, or if you want hackge + overrides from your github repos, or you want hackage + github + your local repositories -- all these use cases are